If you want to allow or whitelist only a specific IP address on a port, you can enable using this article.

 - Click Next Button.

-- In the Last step, We need to provide the Name of this Rule. (eg. Remote Desktop)
+- In the final step, you need to provide the Name of this Rule. (eg. Remote Desktop - IP Restriction Rule)

 - Click on the Finish button.